 It’s been said that only the foolish would choose to build a house upon a foundation of sand.
 The foundation of this church is just as weak and the spiritual result (unfortunately for devout followers) is the same.

 Does this mean that all Catholics will not be Raptured?
 CERTAINLY NOT!
-There are plenty of Catholics who have understood the truth found in God’s (unchanged) Word for themselves, are trusting solely in Christ and are truly born-again.
+There are plenty of Catholics who have understood the truth found in God’s (unchanged) Word for themselves, who trust solely in Christ and are truly born-again.

 But the question remains: Has Michael Voris been Raptured?
 Has his Catholic understanding of salvation held up and taken him up?